ZEC Canary Islands Tax: Pay 4% Not 25% (2026 Guide)

 - Holding + ZEC opco: holding company (in the Netherlands, Luxembourg or elsewhere) owns a ZEC operating company in the Canary Islands

-- Relocation: entrepreneur or digital nomad relocates to the Canary Islands and operates through a ZEC entity
+- Relocation: entrepreneur or digital nomad relocates to the Canary Islands and operates through a ZEC entity (see our guide on the ZEC for digital nomads and remote workers)

 ZEC vs. Other EU Low-Tax Jurisdictions